 This paper has demonstrated that consumers use a variety of sources of information, they search for a variety of terms, and on average, they seek out a moderate amount of information.
 Furthermore, there are significant interdependencies in the features compared in the search process.
 For mortgage loans in particular, consumers used information from banks and mortgage companies as substitutes when they did not obtain information from real estate agents but used banks and mortgage companies as information-complements when they also obtained information from real estate agents.
-In the same vein, consumers used information from the particular form banks and mortgage companies as complements when they did not obtain information formation from the same vein, consumers used information from the particular formation from banks and mortgage companies as complements when they did not obtain information formation from the same vein, consumers used information from the same vein banks and mortgage companies as complements when they did not obtain information formation from the same vein, consumers used information from the same vein banks and mortgage companies as complements when they did not obtain information formation from the same vein banks and mortgage companies as complements when they did not obtain information formation format from family and friends but used banks and mortgage companies as information-substitutes when they also obtained information from family and friends.
+In the same vein, consumers used information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when they did not obtain information from the banks and mortgage companies as complements when the banks and mortgag from family and friends but used banks and mortgage companies as information-substitutes when they also obtained information from family and friends.